-The following bar chart shows the net asset value ("NAV") performance of Urbana's common shares for the financial year/period indicated.
-The bar chart shows, in percentage terms, how much an investment made on the first day of each financial year/period would have grown or decreased by the last day of each financial year/period based on the net asset value (NAV) per share of Urbana.
-Past performance is not an indication of how Urbana will perform in the future.
+The following bar chart shows the net asset value performance of Urbana's common shares for the financial years indicated.
+The bar chart shows, in percentage terms, how much an investment made on the first day of each financial year would have grown or decreased by the last day of each financial year based on the net asset value (NAV) per share of Urbana.
+All net asset value returns are calculated based on Urbana's Transactional NAV (as opposed to GAAP NAV).